 - Preheat the oven to 180 degrees Celsius (356 degrees Farhenheit).

-- Place the tray into the oven and bake for 45 minutes or until squash is tender and golden brown.
-Alternatively, place squash into the air fryer at 180 degrees Celsius and roast for 15 minutes.
+- Place the tray into the oven and bake for 45 minutes or until the squash is tender and golden brown.
+Alternatively, place butternut squash into the air fryer at 180 degrees Celsius and roast for 15 minutes.
 Once roasted, remove from the oven or air fryer and set aside to cool.

 Quinoa